Talk to Our Team

 • Visibility across teams and projects is limited

-• Compliance and brand governance are harder to enforce, making it challenging to track project progress effectively
+• Compliance and brand governance are harder to enforce

 While traditional project management software provides task lists and timelines, it doesn't account for the full complexity of marketing operations.
 Marketing campaigns are living, moving entities that involve strategy, creative development, legal and compliance reviews, media planning, and stakeholder sign-off.
 Managing this kind of work requires more than just visibility into tasks.

 Consider a product launch.
 It begins with briefing and ideation, moves through asset creation, approval rounds, revisions, localisation, and distribution across channels.
 Each step depends on resource availability, defined workflows, and clear approval hierarchies.
-Effective project planning is essential for establishing clear initial requirements and objectives for marketing campaigns.
 Without integration across these elements, a single delay or missed review can derail the entire campaign.
+(For a specific look at why development-oriented tools struggle here, see why Jira isn't built for marketing teams.)

 Summary points:

-• Marketing project management involve multiple interconnected steps and stakeholders
+• Marketing projects involve multiple interconnected steps and stakeholders

 • Traditional tools don't account for cross-functional dependencies